dgraph-io/dgraph-docs/content/enterprise-features/lsbackup.md

 ]
 ```

-We’ve also added/changed a few things:

-changed wording from Name → path

-Added DropOperations section

-Added Type as well to the output that will tell if the backup is full or incremental one

-Added backup_id and backup_num

-`--verbose` flag: if enabled this will print additional information about Groups and DropOperations

-If `--verbose` flag is enabled an example of the output would look like this:
+If the `--verbose` flag was enabled, the output would look like this:

 ```json
 [